‘Home Job Resource Center’ is actually the alternative name of another product that we have reviewed in the past – Unique Income Source.

 Browsing through the legal disclaimers on the website it is interesting to note the constant references to ‘Brighten Inc’, who it is claimed are the owners of UIS/HJRC.

-That’s a bit of a strange setup if you ask me, and I’m further concerned by the lack of a link to a Brighten Inc website.
+That’s a bit of a strange setup if you ask me, and I’m concerned by the lack of a link to a Brighten Inc website.

-This doesn’t mean it’s a scam, but you have to question why they are not more open about the company claiming to own the website.
+This alone doesn’t mean it’s a scam, but you have to question why they are not more open about the company claiming to own the website.
 More on Brighten Inc’s involvement later in this review.

 So what exactly is Unique Income Source/Home Job Resource Center?